 ActiveBatch

-ActiveBatch is a workload automation and job scheduling platform that can automate and orchestrate end-to-end workflows across different environments with key functionalities like real-time monitoring, job dependencies, and SLA management.
-Some of the unique capabilities of the platform include:
+ActiveBatch is a workload automation tool and job scheduling platform to automate and orchestrate end-to-end workflows across different environments.
+Its key functionalities include real-time monitoring, job dependencies, and SLA management, along with several other notable capabilities like:

 Explore more on ActiveBatch self-service portal for business users: